openpnp/openpnp/Machine-Axes.md

 If your machine is already setup, you can revisit the Z axis and optimize.
 The Nozzles may have a lot of Z headroom, i.e. it is quite slow to move them all the way to the balance-point.
 So you can choose individual **Safe Z** heights for the Nozzles and set them as the **Safe Zone Low** and **High** limits respectively (you will see which is which when you Jog them up and down).
 OpenPnP is then free to optimize and only lift the nozzle up as far as needed.
 But be prepared for the laid-back/untidy "hanging nozzle style" ;-)

-If there is a switch of nozzles (one going up, move in X/Y, the _other_ going down), OpenPnP will even exploit the time in travel to move the Z axis over to the _other_ limit of the Safe Zone, readying the _other_ Nozzle at the exit point for the quickest/shortest descent to the target location.
+If there is a switch of nozzles (one going up, move in X/Y, the _other_ going down), OpenPnP will even exploit the time in transit to move the Z axis over to the _other_ limit of the Safe Zone, readying the _other_ Nozzle at the exit point for the quickest/shortest descent to the target location.

 The other linear axes (X, Y) may also have a **Safe Zone**.
 If you combine the Safe Zones of all the axes, you get a box in space that is considered safe for any motion (no collisions).
 Inside that box, OpenPnP is free to do any motion.
 This is exploited for [[Advanced-Motion-Control]].